myeomans/politeness/cran-comments.md

 ## Version Update

+This is a small update, to reflect some concerns relayed to us by the CRAN team.
+One of our dependencies was failing a few of our tests, so we removed it as a default (relying on a more stable package instead), and dropped the problematic tests.

+## Version Update

 This is our second version update.
 In addition to some minor typo corrections, we have made two substantial changes: